 | ISBN | 978-4-8156-4123-8 |

-All three authors are also the authors of the bestselling previous book, Amazon Bedrock: Introduction to Generative AI App Development.
+The three authors are also the authors of the bestselling previous work, Amazon Bedrock: An Introduction to Generative AI App Development.

-They are people who are active on the front lines in the fields of generative AI and AI agents, and I always look up to them.
-When I first read Amazon Bedrock 生成AIアプリ開発入門, I knew nothing about Bedrock, so being able to catch up through that book in an easy-to-understand way made me unilaterally admire all three of them.
-I never even dreamed that I would one day be reviewing the follow-up book by these same people, and I am truly grateful that such a day has come.
+They are individuals who are at the forefront of the generative AI and AI agent space, and I have always looked up to them.
+When I first read Amazon Bedrock 生成AIアプリ開発入門, I knew nothing about Bedrock and was able to catch up in an easy-to-understand way through the book, so I had come to admire all three of them on my own.
+I never dreamed I would get to review the follow-up book by these wonderful people, and I'm truly grateful that such a day has come.

 Target Readers